Wednesday, October 10, 2012

 Using a professional editor will help you get more articles accepted

 A well-written paper gives you an edge in the peer review process.
 When reviewers receive papers that have grammatical errors, it turns them off.
 Many think that your grammatical carelessness could be indicative of carelessness in other areas.
-If you write “loose” instead of “lose,” perhaps you coded a variable incorrectly or did not transcribe your interview quotes or archival documents with precision.
+If you write “loose” instead of “lose,” or if you code a variable incorrectly or did not transcribe your interview quotes or archival documents with precision, reviewers may look down on this.
 On the other hand, having an article free of grammatical and stylistic errors allows reviewers to focus exclusively on the quality of your work, and not on your minor errors.
 Even if your article is not accepted, the feedback you receive will be more useful as the reviewers’ critiques will not be influenced by their negative opinions of your writing.

 Have a nearly finished article on your desk that you are nervous about sending out?
 Consider sending it to a professional editor to help you get to that last hurdle of finishing and submitting it.